 La Soledad is run by the Pérez family, brothers Raúl and José and their mother and father, Mercedes and Henio.
-After seven years of working alongside this talented family, we’ve formed a pretty tight relationship.
-We’re excited to share another year of their coffees with you.
+After eight years of working alongside this talented family, we’ve formed a pretty tight relationship.
+We’re excited to share another year of the Rainmaker Geisha with you.

 So, we sat down, over the internet and had a chat with Raúl Pérez.

 Raúl: I think Heath called it Rainmaker.
 We needed rain at the farm and Heath was here when it rained for the first time in weeks.

 Q: Why is it important to develop new varieties of coffee trees?